In this guide we’ll look at the best wood planers.

 Stanley 1-12-137 62-Low Angle Sweetheart Jack Plane Review

-The solid A2 grade steel construction is rock solid and the cherry wood handles are perfectly turned and finished.
-We really liked the fact that the plane we tested was ready to go out of the box, after removing the protective oil.
-It was incredibly easy to make fine adjustments to the blade, and the locking feature made sure they stayed where you need them.
+The solid A2 grade steel construction on this Stanley wood plane is rock solid and the cherry wood handles are perfectly turned and finished.
+We really liked the fact that the bench plane we tested was ready to go out of the box, after removing the protective oil.
+It was incredibly easy to make fine adjustments to the blade, and the locking feature made sure it stayed exactly where you needed it.

 VIEW LATEST PRICE →